 audit_log_format.
 The audit

-log plugin will create a new log file, which will contain log
+log plugin creates a new log file, which will contain log

 entries in the selected format.